Midlife change is a genuine process. While everyone focuses on the midlife crisis, midlife is much more than only a crisis event.

 As a person pushes for change, it’s common for partners to resist that change.
-This resistance 75% of the time is what pushes a partner to leave or push you away from them in life.
+This resistance 75% of the time pushes a partner to leave or pushes you away from them in life.
 A person in midlife is ready to change, and if you don’t work with them, they will push you away to keep growing.

 A midlife crisis is an unfortunate label applied to those working through a deeper midlife transition.
 Crisis creates fear, and that fear causes people to avoid change.
-Ironically, a crisis is always the end product of resisting important changes in life.
+Ironically, a crisis is always the end product of resisting important life changes.
 As teachers, Julie and I will help you move along with the midlife changes that are a natural part of human life.

 A midlife crisis represents a turning point when a larger change must happen to prevent a personal break down.